What does this policy cover?

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 The BHA records external telephone calls made to and from the following departments: Integrity and Regulatory Operations; Raceday Operations and Regulation; and Human Resources in order to establish the existence of facts, ascertain compliance with regulatory practices and/ or prevent or detect crime.
-Externals calls into the BHA Switchboard are also recorded for training and monitoring purposes.
+External calls into the BHA Switchboard are also recorded for training and monitoring purposes.
 All call recordings are deleted after a period of twelve months.

 What rights do I have?